Marketing

 How to increase Quality Score?

-To increase the Quality Score, focus on improving ad relevance, enhancing landing page experience, and increasing expected click-through rates (CTR).
+To improve the Quality Score, you should improve ad relevance, enhance the landing page experience, and increase expected click-through rates (CTR).
 Conduct thorough keyword research and optimize your ads to align closely with user intent.

 What is the Quality Score formula?

 There is no specific formula for calculating Quality Score, as it is a proprietary metric used by Google.
-However, it is influenced by factors such as expected CTR, ad relevance, and landing page experience, which determine the score assigned to each ad.
+However, factors such as expected CTR, ad relevance, and landing page experience determine the score assigned to each ad.

 Want to learn more about Factors?